drewlinn/Nested-Axe/README.md

 ## Description

-Nested Axe is a Choose Your Own Adventure Game
+Nested Axe is a Choose Your Own Adventure Game where you can create a character and play with that character through a short adventure.

 ## Planning